I want to know

 Breast reconstruction is a procedure where the breast is rebuilt either using implants, tissue from another part of the body or a combination of both techniques.
 It is performed by a breast and/or plastic surgeon with expertise in breast reconstruction.
 Reconstruction after mastectomies to reduce cancer risk is not the same as having surgery to enlarge the breasts for cosmetic reasons.
 There are different types of reconstruction procedures available, and your preference may depend on the amount of time you have to allow for being in hospital and recovery time.
 Although your preference is important, the type of surgery and method used will depend on many additional factors, some of which include your weight, body shape (and whether you’re a smoker, as this affects tissue healing).
 Other health issues such as diabetes or auto-immune conditions can also affect tissue healing.
 In addition to talking to your surgeon about reconstructive options, you may also find it useful to talk to other women who have had surgery to have a realistic expectation about the procedure.
 Reach out to the Inherited Cancers Australia community

-What are the different types of breast reconstruction?
+What are the different types of breast reconstruction after a mastectomy?

 add remove